Eucalyptus2329/Event-Management-System/README.md

 4. Event Search: Implement a search functionality for users to find events based on location, date, and category using LINQ queries.
 5. Event API: Create a RESTful API using ASP.NET Core Web API to expose event data for third-party applications.
 6. Database: Use SQL Server as the database to store event and user data, and Entity Framework Core for database access and manipulation.

+This project is aimed at demonstrating my skills in ASP.NET Core, C#, SQL, LINQ, and API development.